lishaangral/weather-app/README.md

 ## Features
 - Get current weather details for any city or location
-- View temperature, weather conditions, humidity, wind speed, and more
+- View temperature, weather conditions, local time and you can include features to view humidity, wind speed, and more
 - Clean and responsive user interface
 - Supports multiple locations by city or geographic coordinates